How to Migrate WordPress from Localhost to Live Server: A Complete Guide

 define(‘DB_HOST’, ‘localhost’);

-Provide the database name, user, and password you created in the earlier step.
-After that, save the wp-config.php file and upload it back to your server.
+Update the database name, user name, and password you created in the earlier step.
+After that, save the wp-config.php file.
 Your website should be live now so you can log in.
 Move to Settings » General and without changing anything, Click Save Changes button.
 It will ensure that the site URL is corrected wherever needed.

 Go to Settings → Permalinks, choose your preferred URL structure and save it to ensure all post links are working well.